Joey3000/piwik-LoginEncrypted/README.md

 __How often do the encryption keys need to be changed?__

 They don't normally need to be changed for a few years.
 The reason is that the private key, which is used for decryption, never leavers the server - it is never sent to the browser.
 While the public key, which is sent to the browser, is just that - public.
 Any one can know it, but can use it for encryption only, not for decryption.
 That is the base of [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 And the PKCS#1 padding scheme hardens against offline password bruteforcing - i.e. trying to encrypt various passwords, comparing them to the known encrypted result - by making the encrypted result change on every encryption.
 Situations when a keys change is needed are:
-(a) When the private key gets compromised (e.g. by an unauthorized access to the Piwik database) (b) When advances in cryptography show that current key length is not sufficient and a longer key is needed (c) When an issue is discovered in encryption software implementation, requiring its update (and therefore new keys, since the issue could have led to key compromise)
+  * When the private key gets compromised (e.g. by an unauthorized access to the Piwik database)
+  * When advances in cryptography show that current key length is not sufficient and a longer key is needed
+  * When an issue is discovered in encryption software implementation, requiring its update (and therefore new keys, since the issue could have led to key compromise)
-(d) After a longer while, just to be sure that none of the above has occurred unnoticed
+  * After a longer while, just in case any of the above has occurred unnoticed

 __What is the reason for the chosen default key length in the plugin?__